KentMG/TicTacToeWithBots/README.md

 Getting Started

-In order to obtain a copy of the project to get up and running on your local machine for development and testing purposes you may fork the repository.
+In order to obtain a copy of the project to get up and running on your local machine for development and testing purposes you may clone the repository.
 See deployment for notes on how to deploy the project on a live system.

 Prerequisites
+For personal use:
+  Web browser of choice

+For Deployment to server:
   Node and a few node modules

-Give examples
+  Node Package Manager

+  User:
+    Web browser of choice

 Installing

 A step by step series of examples that tell you how to get a development env running

+View the site without hosting

+1. Clone the Repository by runnning { git clone https://KentMG/TicTacToeWithBots.git } on the command line in the folder you wish to store the game in.

+2. Double click on the html document to launch the game.

+Host on server

+1. Clone the Repository by runnning { git clone https://KentMG/TicTacToeWithBots.git } on the command line in the folder you wish to store the game in.

+2. Run { npm i } in the command line to install required node packages.

+3. Run { node server.js } in command line to start the server on port 3000.

-Say what the step will be
+4. Server will be running on Localhost:3000.

-Give the example

-And repeat

-until finished

-End with an example of getting some data out of the system or using it for a little demo

-Deployment

-Add additional notes about how to deploy this on a live system Built With
+Built With

     Node.js